wadewegner/wadewegner.github.com/_posts/2014-02-07-send-txt-messages-to-your-printer-no-problem.md

 Here's how the three cloud services work:

-1. You send a message to a phone number.
-This phone number is owned by Twilio, and I'm effectively "renting" it.
+1. You text a message to a phone number.
+This phone number is owned by Twilio and I'm effectively "renting" it.
 They receive the message and send it (and some additional metadata) to a web service I have running in Heroku.
 This is set by specifying the **Messaging Request URL** on your Twilio number.
 (Note: Please refer to Twilio's fantastic developer documentation if you have any problems.)

 	<img src="https://f.cloud.github.com/assets/746259/2115239/f2396b48-904b-11e3-855b-a4f7c03497c0.png" alt="Twillio Message Request URL" style="border-style: solid;border-width:1px;border-color:#767676;padding-left:10px;">